hphelion/documentation/mc.compute.key-pairs.md

 From this screen you can:

-* Adding and deleting a key pair
+* Add and delete a key pair

 ##For further information## {#ForFurtherInformation}